wolf81/Fixate/README.md

 The current provided functionality is as follows:
 - AutoRepair: automatically repair your character when it talks to a merchant that can repair.
 - EventCapture: automatically create screenshots on important events, like boss kills and level increase.
-- JunkTrader: automatically sell junk items
+- JunkTrader: automatically sell junk (grey) items.
+- (WIP): Restock: automatically restock reagents based on class.

 Fixate has a slash menu accessible through either `/fixate` or `/fx`.
 Currently only a single option is supported `debug`.
 Calling `fixate debug` will toggle debug mode, providing more detailed logging.